gomorpheus/morpheus-apidoc/source/includes/_layouts.md

 --------- | -------- | -----------
-name | Y | Environment variable name value | N | Sets fixed value for variable masked | N | Can be used to enable / disable masking of variable, default if off export | N | Can be used to enable / disable export of variable, default is off
+name | Y | Environment variable name value | N | Sets fixed value for variable masked | N | Can be used to enable / disable masking of variable, default is off export | N | Can be used to enable / disable export of variable, default is off

 ## Update a Layout